PushQuantum/qae-qec/README.md

 - [ ] Run the learned encodings and decodings on actual hardware.
 - [ ] Try gradient free methods for neural network training, trying an alternate solution for the Barren Plateau problem.

+**What are the learnings at the end of this project?**
+- Introduction to classical Machine Learning methods and implementation of a supervised learning model.
+-